suncoast-devs/handbook/lessons/setup-linux/github.md

 ## Uploading a profile photo

-**Use a good headshot photo** - Use the best photo you have of you that shows mostly your face.
+**Use a good headshot photo** - Use the best photo you have of you that shows your face.
 We recommend this because you want other developers, hiring managers, and companies to start recognizing you.
 Use your best photo.
 If you need a professional photo let us know and we can help.

-## Creating a repository

-You will need to create at least **ONE** repository for managing your homework assignments.

-This repository should be named `assignments`